backend/core/semantic_searcher.py (excerpt)

 Evaluation Tactics

-• Measure context-window utilization and truncation rates per k bucket.
+kon a validation set; look for diminishing returns. - Measure context-window utilization and truncation rates per

 Guardrails

-• Avoid k > 12 unless you have strong de-duplication and summarization in place.
+k > 12unless you have strong de-duplication and summarization in place.